What causes enlarged red blood cells (macrocytosis)?

 - A side effect of certain medications, such as those used to treat cancer, seizures and autoimmune disorders

-- Increased red blood cell production by the bone marrow (regeneration) to correct anemia, for example, after blood loss
+- Increased red blood cell production by the bone marrow to correct anemia, for example, after blood loss

 If you have macrocytosis, blood tests can help determine its cause.
-In some cases, it may be necessary to remove a sample of your bone marrow — the spongy tissue inside your bones — for testing (bone marrow biopsy and aspiration).
+In some cases, it may be necessary to remove a sample of your bone marrow — the spongy tissue inside your bones — for testing.

-Treatment of macrocytosis, if needed, is directed at the underlying cause.
+Management of macrocytosis consists of finding and treating the underlying cause.
 In the case of vitamin B-12 or folate deficiency, treatment may include diet modification and dietary supplements or injections.
-If macrocytosis is caused by severe anemia, a blood transfusion might be necessary.
+If the underlying cause is resulting in severe anemia, you might need a blood transfusion.